What is Long Term Debt?

 source: Starbucks SEC Filings

-- Debt gives a company an immediate access to the required amount of capital without having to pay it back to the lender in the near term.
-If the company does not want an access to the full amount of debt immediately, it can structure the debt in a manner so as to receive it in parts over a period of time as and when required.
+- Debt gives a company immediate access to the required amount of capital without having to pay it back to the lender in the near term.
+If the company does not want access to the full amount of debt immediately, it can structure the debt in a manner to receive it in parts over a period of time as and when required.

 Pepsi’s Long-Term Debt Example

-As we note from above, Pepsi’s long-term debt on balance sheet has increased over the past 10 years.
-Also, its debt to total capital has also increased over the corresponding period.
-This implies that Pepsi has been relying on debt for growth.
+As we note from above, Pepsi’s long-term debt on the balance sheet has increased over the past 10 years.
+Also, its debt to total capital has increased over the corresponding period.
+It implies that Pepsi has been relying on debt for growth.

 The Negative Impacts of high Long-Term Debt